 We've only got one planet.
-While NASA declares that life may have once existed on Mars, it likely won’t be colonized by humans anytime soon.
-A fairly easy way to be kind to our planet Earth is to only use cleaning products you could ingest without having to call 911.
+A fairly easy way to be kind to Earth—our one and only home planet—is to only use cleaning products you could ingest without having to call 911.
 See How to Clean Your House without Hurting the Planet from Grist Magazine for more green cleaning information from the planet-protecting perspective.

 If you are convinced (or even just curious), give green-cleaning a try.
 From rust stains to clogged drains to scratched wood, there are environmentally friendly solutions for just about everything.

 See the sites below to find the green-clean solutions that will work best for you: